-By creating your own presence, you should be prepared to maintain it and keep it updated, as you would with a department web page.
+By creating your own presence, you should be prepared to maintain and update it, as you would with a department web page.
 CSULB presences in social media are considered to be an extension of the official website, and most guidelines that apply to the website will also apply to your social media accounts.

 Before deciding if your group, college, office or administrative department needs a separate social media platform, consider using CSULB's primary social media presence.

 If you have information you would like posted through CSULB's social media, please contact us to request coverage.
-This includes posting messages about an upcoming event in Facebook or to Twitter or Instagram.
+This includes posting messages about an upcoming event on Facebook, Twitter, YouTube or Instagram.